HXLStandard/libhxl-js/README.md

 ## Load a dataset from the web:

+Requires that the Papa Parse CSV library be loaded before HXL (there is a copy bundled in lib/, with permission):

     hxl.load('http://example.org/dataset.csv', function (dataset) {
         console.log('Dataset has ' + dataset.columns.length + ' columns.');
     });

+The HXL library will soon also support autodetecting the availability of D3 and JQuery-based CSV parsing.

 ## Create a dataset from array data